pinheiroGroup/Kinbiont.jl/README.md

 Key Arguments:

 - `type_of_detection="lsdd"`: Type of change point detection algorithm.
 Options are "lsdd" or piecewise linear fitting
 - `type_of_curve="deriv"`: Type of curve used for the change point detection.
-Options are "deriv" for the  derivative/specific gr or "orinal" for growth curve.
+Options are "deriv" for the  derivative/specific gr or "original" for growth curve.
 - `pt_derivative=0`: Number of points to evaluate the derivative or specific growth rate.
 If 0, numerical derivative is used; if >1, specific growth rate is calculated with the given window size.
 - `size_win=2`: Size of the sliding window used in all detection methods.